jgtkrn/orchid-kvs/test/README.md

 -libgtest-dev
 -bash execution access

-test only available in linux since google test does not support BSD, and this program only support Linux and BSD. to run this test, some libraries needed, because i don't wan't to include google test library to this repository. please install this library:
+Test only available in linux since google test does not support BSD.
+I don't wan't to include google test library to this repository, so to run this test please install this libraries:

 `sudo apt install libgtest-dev`